HMS Chameleon (J387): Design and description

-The reciprocating ships had two vertical triple-expansion steam engines, each driving one shaft, using steam provided by two Admiralty three-drum boilers.
+The ships had two Parsons geared steam turbines, each driving one shaft, using steam provided by two Admiralty three-drum boilers.
 The engines produced a total of 2000 ihp and gave a maximum speed of 16.5 kn.
 They carried a maximum of 660 LT of fuel oil that gave them a range of 5000 nmi at 10 kn.

 The Algerine class was armed with a QF 4 in Mk V anti-aircraft gun and four twin-gun mounts for Oerlikon 20 mm cannon.
 The latter guns were in short supply when the first ships were being completed and they often got a proportion of single mounts.
 By 1944, single-barrel Bofors 40 mm mounts began replacing the twin 20 mm mounts on a one for one basis.
 All of the ships were fitted for four throwers and two rails for depth charges.

 Construction and career

 The ship was ordered on 20 August 1941 at the Harland & Wolff at Belfast, Ireland.
 She was laid down on 20 August 1943 and launched on 6 May 1944.
 The ship was commissioned on 14 September 1944.